animals-that-live-on-land-and-water

 Frogs can be found all over the world, from the tropics to subarctic regions, but the majority of species are found in tropical rainforests.
 Around 88% of amphibian species are frogs, making them one of the most diverse vertebrate orders.

-Yes, animals that live on land and water are called amphibians, but hippopotamus are not one of them.
-Believe it or not, they are mammals!
-Just like us.
+12. Yes, animals that live on land and water are called amphibians, but hippopotamuses are not one of them.
+Believe it or not, they are mammals, just like us.
 These large animals are semi-aquatic and are natives of the sub-Saharan region in Africa.
 They are the third largest land mammals on our beautiful planet.

 They have nearly hairless bodies and can weigh up to 1300 kgs to 1500 kgs on average.
 Despite their stocky appearance, they are fast runners, capable of covering short distances at a speed of 30 km/h.
 Hippos are kind of nocturnal.
 They spend most of their day in mud or water and only come out at dusk to feed on grass.